How To Fix Windows 8.1 Random Restarts

 Random restarts do rarely occur on Windows 8.1 PCs.
-It happens without warning and for some users it happens in the middle of performing some task.
-Which is not to say that there is no real cause to it.
+It happens without warning and for some users, it happens in the middle of performing some task.
+Which is not to say that there is no real cause for it.
 Here we look at why this problem happens and what you can do to fix it easily and quickly.

 The Windows 8.1 PC randomly restarts